jobergum/browser-ml-inference/README.md

 This React App demonstrates NLP Inference in the Browser using

-- [Cloudfare Pages](https://pages.cloudflare.com/) to deliver this app and model
+- [Cloudfare Pages](https://pages.cloudflare.com/) to deliver this app and model with CDN
 - [ONNX Runtime Web](https://onnxruntime.ai/) for Model Inference
 - [Huggingface](https://huggingface.co/bergum/xtremedistil-emotion) for model hosting and training api
 - [Google Colab](https://colab.research.google.com/) for model training